Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 (other strings) | Reserved, let us know if you need a new type added | -

 If a client is only interested in certain sensor types (e.g. Temperature), it may disregard all other sensor objects.

+### API
+there is all routes for JSON API:

+- /json/state
+- /json/info
+- /json/sinfo
+- /json/nodes
+- /json/eff
+- /json/palx
+- /json/fxdata
+- /json/net
+- /json/live // only if flag WLED_ENABLE_JSONLIVE is on
+- /json/pal
+- /json/cfg